 Making your home look lived in is the point of getting timers for the lights and television in your house.
 You can set them to look like your typical activity during the time you’re away, including having a television set turn on and off (make sure your set can handle this).
 Even a portable radio will work in place of the television, especially if you live in an apartment or townhouse.

-• Tip: It’s a good idea to make sure you have motion sensor lighting on your home, as well.
-You can get them inexpensively and install them in areas like your garage door, ill-lit alcoves, etc. We have even purchased a motion detecting light for our front porch that is lit all the time, but gets brighter when someone approaches the door.
+• Tip: It’s a good idea to make sure you have motion sensor lighting in your home, as well.
+You can get them inexpensively and install them in areas like your garage door, ill-lit alcoves, etc. We have even purchased a motion-detecting light for our front porch that is lit all the time but gets brighter when someone approaches the door.

 Even if they aren’t going to have a key to get in, have someone visually check your property often to make sure it doesn’t look as if something has happened.
 This is especially important with impending bad weather.
 You may decide to give a key to a trusted friend or neighbor which allows them to get inside to deliver packages and check that the water heater hasn’t emptied its contents onto your newly installed wood floor, etc.